-Similar to how other GTranslate modules work among common CMS systems, GTranslate for Joomla leverages the power of the Google Translate machine translation at its most basic, with the same quality reservations as we made above.
+Similar to how other GTranslate modules work among common CMS systems, GTranslate for Joomla leverages the power of the Google Translate machine translation at its most basic, with the same quality reservations made above.

 How to translate a Drupal website